A. Definitions

 Resource

-A non-data software or hardware component managed by the program that can be required by algorithms.
+A non-data software or hardware component managed by the program that can be used by algorithms.

 Examples include: